-The SWA accepts up to 600 tons per day of biosolids from almost all of the local wastewater treatment facilities in Palm Beach County at the BPF.
-This includes: the City of Boca Raton, East Central Regional Water Reclamation Facility, Loxahatchee River District, Palm Beach County Water Utilities Department, Seacoast Utility Authority and South Central Regional Wastewater Treatment Facility.
+The Authority accepts up to 600 tons per day of biosolids at the BPF from almost all the local wastewater treatment facilities in Palm Beach County.
+This includes the City of Boca Raton, East Central Regional Water Reclamation Facility, Loxahatchee River District, Palm Beach County Water Utilities Department, Seacoast Utility Authority and South Central Regional Wastewater Treatment Facility.

 The BPF is designed to use landfill gas as its primary fuel source.
-By using landfill gas to fuel the dryers, we save over $30/ton on processing costs.
+By using landfill gas to fuel the dryers, we save more than $30 per ton on processing costs.
 This also reduces greenhouse gas emissions by offsetting natural gas usage.

 The facility is equipped with sophisticated air pollution control equipment that eliminates odor causing vapors generated during the drying process.

-The finished product is a small pellet, roughly 1 to 4 mm in size.
+The finished product is a small pellet, roughly one to four mm in size.
 The pellets are sold to companies as a "green" fertilizer product, all created from something that used to be considered a waste.

-For more information on the drying process and how the air is handled and treated, process flow diagrams are provided here:
+For more information on the drying process and how the air is handled and treated, review the following process flow diagrams:

 - City of Boca Raton Wastewater Treatment Plant